 This course is part of the UNU Intensive Core (UNU-IC) Courses.
+Please note that the description below is currently under review and will be updated accordingly.

 Global change, which largely refers to planetary-scale changes in the Earth system mainly caused by anthropogenic activities, is threatening sustainable development prospects in multiple ways.
 In the last century, global change has become critical although interactions between people and the environment have been taking place over thousands of years.
 Global changes like rapid urbanization, population growth, industrialization, and land conversions have affected life support systems by challenging different demands and deteriorating environmental systems extensively.
 This course will cover the concepts related to such global environmental changes; their implications on food, water and health; and various solutions including climate change adaptation and mitigation measures; and initiatives such as Future Earth and the 2030 Agenda for Sustainable Development.
 This course is structured into four clusters with 12 lectures and 2 debate sessions including an interactive lecture by Johan Rockstrom via video from Stockholm.
 In the first cluster, an introduction on global environment change, urbanization and governance issues will be covered.